tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 Beginning with 3.03, if you're compiling Tesseract from source you need to make and install the training tools with separate make commands.
-Once the above additional libraries have been installed, run the following from the tesseract source directory:
+Once the above additional libraries have been installed, run the following from the Tesseract source directory:

 ```